benweissmann/vegitude/README.md

-vegitude
+Vegitude
 ========

 Vegitude: A recipe site for vegans, vegetarians, and others with dietary restrictions